AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 #### Validate with data ingestion events

 If you subscribed to data ingestion events in the previous lesson, check your unique webhook.site URL.
-You should see three requests come in, with `ps_load_success` usually arriving a few minutes after the first two.
+You should see three requests show up in the following order, with some time in between them, with the following `eventCode` values:

 1. `ing_load_success`&mdash;the batch as ingested
 1. `ig_load_success`&mdash;the batch was ingested into identity graph